saranyamohandas/BookSearch/README.md

 * `link` - The Book's information link as returned from the Google Books API

-Below is the link to app -
+Links -
-- _[Heroku](https://sample-test-deployment.herokuapp.com/) - Click here for heroku published site
+- _[Heroku](https://sample-test-deployment.herokuapp.com/) - Click here for heroku deployed site

 ### Created by: